gkrishnan/gkrishnan.github.io/_posts/2015-06-09-apache-spark-part3-hello-world.md

 [SparkPi](https://github.com/apache/spark/blob/master/examples/src/main/scala/org/apache/spark/examples/SparkPi.scala) is an interesting program that iteratively computes the value of Pi.
 A good explanation of what the program does is available at <http://mathforum.org/library/drmath/view/51909.html>.

 We need a specific directory structure in place for the application to work correctly.
-An example directory structure that you can refer to is as follows:
+CD into your application folder (in my case it is `TestApp/`.
+This is the directory structure that you should have when you run a `find .` in your application folder:

 `$ find .`